MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/configure-images.md

 ## Azure Compute Gallery images

 Choose **Azure Compute Gallery images** to specify an image from any Azure Compute Galleries that are available in your subscriptions.
-Images with the following operating systems are supported
+[Generalized](/azure/virtual-machines/generalize) images with the following operating systems are supported.

 * Windows Server 2019
 * Windows Server 2022